 --Program price includes room (in campus dorms), board, supplies, and activities.

 --The academic advantage that comes with college-level reading and discussion.

 --The opportunity to meet other college-bound students who love to read and think.

 --Personal copies of all program readings.

-An application can be downloaded here for current high school freshmen, sophomores, and juniors.
+An online application can he accessed here for current high school freshmen, sophomores, and juniors.
 Applications will be reviewed each week until the Academy is full.
 Applicants are encouraged to apply before May 7.
 Applications accepted through June 7.

 If you have any questions, please contact the program co-directors:

 Dr. Kathryn Kloepper, Department of Chemistry, at (478)301-5308 or firstname.lastname@example.org